MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 ## Exemplar Surface Energy Balance

-Visualising the Surface Energy Balance (SEB) is important for understanding and analysing the energy exchanges occuring at the glacier surface. **Figure 3** shows an exemplar surface energy balance for the *Plaine Morte* glacier, *Valais*, *Switzerland*.
+Visualising the Surface Energy Balance (SEB) is important for understanding and analysing the energy exchanges occuring at the glacier surface. **Figure 3** shows an exemplar surface energy balance for the *Plaine Morte* glacier, *Valais*, *Switzerland* produced from the *FRICOSIPY* model.
 As would be anticipated for a mid-latitude alpine glacier, radiative fluxes dominate the annual energy turnover and melt is mostly confined the summer months.

 ![Alt text](images/Exemplar_SEB.png)